DLinIoTedge/dltrainBook/gpu/Readme.md

   Build cuda_11.8.r11.8/compiler.31833905_0

 ## 1.4  Step 4
- Use followin command to install a small extension to run nvcc from the Notebook cells.
+ Use following command is used to install a small extension to run nvcc from the Notebook cells.

      !pip install git+https://github.com/andreinechaev/nvcc4jupyter.git